tobek/laminae/notes.md

     - failures
     - allegiances
     - go
-        - "Temple of the Nine Traveler" exists - something like that?
+        - "Temple of the Nine Travelers" exists - something like that?
 - Factions
     - names
     - leaders